 Certain lease agreements include provisions that, at the option of the tenant, may obligate Piedmont to provide funding for capital improvements.
 Under its existing lease agreements, Piedmont may be required to fund significant tenant improvements, leasing commissions, and building improvements.
 In addition, certain agreements contain provisions that require Piedmont to issue corporate or property guarantees to provide funding for capital improvements or other financial obligations.
-At June 30, 2011, Piedmont anticipates funding approximately \$128.9 million in potential obligations for tenant improvements related to its existing lease portfolio over the respective lease terms, the majority of which Piedmont estimates may be required to be funded over the next five years.
+As of September 30, 2011, Piedmont anticipates funding approximately \$145.3 million (approximately \$34.6 million relates to tenants at the 35 W. Wacker Building which is held for sale) in potential obligations for tenant improvements related to its existing lease portfolio over the respective lease terms, the majority of which Piedmont estimates may be required to be funded over the next five years.
 For most of Piedmont's leases, the timing of the actual funding of these tenant improvements is largely dependent upon tenant requests for reimbursement.
 In some cases, these obligations may expire with the leases without further recourse to Piedmont.